 - Please configure the router with the computer that was last connected directly to your modem. - You can only use the Ethernet port on your modem.
 If you were using the USB connection before using the router, then you must turn off your modem, disconnect the USB cable and connect an Ethernet cable to the Internet port on the router, and then turn the modem back on.
-In some cases, you may need to call your ISP to change connection types (USB to Ethernet). - If you have DSL and are connecting via PPPoE, make sure you disable or uninstall any PPPoE software such as WinPoET, BroadJump, or EnterNet 300 from your computer or you will not be able to connect to the Internet.
+In some cases, you may need to call your Internet Service Provider (ISP) to change connection types (USB to Ethernet). - If connecting to a DSL modem, make sure to have your DSL service information provided by your Internet Service Provider handy.
+This information is likely to include your DSL account's Username and Password.
+Your ISP may also supply you with additional WAN configuration settings which might be necessary to establish a connection. - If you are connecting a considerable amount of networking equipment, it may be a good idea to take the time to label each cable or take a picture of your existing setup before making any changes. - We suggest setting up your DIR-879 from a single device and verifying that it is connected to the Internet before connecting additional devices. - If you have DSL and are connecting via PPPoE, make sure you disable or uninstall any PPPoE software such as WinPoET, BroadJump, or EnterNet 300 from your computer or you will not be able to connect to the Internet.